LeidyGil/leidygil.github.io/SQL_English.md

 SELECT * FROM usuarios INNER JOIN datos_contacto ON usuarios.email = datos_contacto.email

 -- What does INNER JOIN do?
--- INNER JOIN combines records from both tables based on a join condition.
+-- INNER JOIN combines records FROM both tables based on a join condition.
 -- Only records with a common key in both tables are included.
 -- If there is no common key, the records are not included in the final result.

 -- Exercise
--- Join the tables using JOIN (or INNER JOIN) to get all the records from both tables.
+-- Join the tables using JOIN (or INNER JOIN) to get all the records FROM both tables.
 -- Look at the tables before doing the exercise and pay special attention to Francisco, who has no notes in the system.
 -- Francisco does not appear because he has no record in notes associated with the email in usuarios.
 SELECT * FROM usuarios u INNER JOIN notas n ON u.email = n.email;

--- Inner Join with Venn Diagram
+### Inner Join with Venn Diagram
 -- Key ideas
 -- Venn diagrams are a visual way to represent sets and operations between them.
 -- We can use Venn diagrams to visualize what happens with the records of the tables when performing different types of JOINs.